+This guest article from Psych Central was written by Nadia Person, Ph.D.
 Imagine a heavy-duty truck riding off the road, slipping down a hill and getting stuck in thick, sticky mud.
 Trying to get out, it desperately spins its wheels, mud flying everywhere with no resolve.
 After a long time, there is finally a hopeful sight of another car.
 The truck begins honking like mad, desperately wanting a much needed pull.

+This guest article from Psych Central was written by Odina Hatvany, MFT.
 The old paradigm for couples was pretty simple: The man went to work, brought home the money and paid for the house, mortgage, etc. He was the provider of security and stability.
 The woman’s role was to cook, clean, raise the children and take care of the home.
 She was the provider of emotional nurturing and comfort.
 The roles were clearly defined and rigid.
 How many of us have parents who fit this model or at least strived to?

+Everyone knows that divorce is rampant in America; what they don’t know is that many of those divorces could be avoided.
+Here are seven steps you can take to divorce proof your marriage.
 Talk more often, more openly and more honestly.
 Be courageous about this.
 It takes a willingness to be vulnerable with your partner to speak openly and honestly about your needs, but the rewards are great.
 You can’t expect to have your needs met by your partner if they don’t understand what you need.

 When my husband of almost four years asked me if I thought we should divorce, I opened my laptop, pulled up my GQueues account and drew up a to-do list.
 I titled it My Crumbling Marriage, and tried to get to the bottom of things.
 Did we still love each other?
 Did we still want the same things?
 Why were we so unhappy lately?

+As a relationship therapist who counsels singles and couples, I have been privy to the fears, compulsions, deepest secrets and desires of those hoping to figure out what it takes to find and sustain love.
 No matter what their ages, histories or financial portfolios, the questions patients ask and the wishes they drop in my lap are heart-touchingly similar.
 It is likely their secret concerns echo yours.
 And knowing you are not alone in harboring these emotionally debilitating feelings can be a giant salve, a step toward healing.

+For Jane, marriage was great once.
+When she was in her 20’s and even early 30’s it felt romantic and satisfying doing all the domestic things together, having kids, creating a home.
 Then one day she realized that 15 years of marriage to Robert had was stifling her.
 She didn’t know who she really was any more, except somebody else’s wife and mother.
 “Who am I?
 How do I find myself?
 I’m just in my forties, but my life feels over” she complained.